 Although high-level and professional athletes might partake in cryotherapy and cold immersion techniques, is there enough evidence to support you investing in an at-home ice bath setup?

-If the potential benefits of a post-training session ice bath have you itching to take the plunge into cold water, let it be known there is evidence to support the fact folks have the perception of less muscle soreness; however, the research doesn’t provide a whole lot of evidence that muscle recovery actually improves from cold water after intense workouts.
+If the potential benefits of a post-training plunge have you itching to hit the (cold) showers, let it be known there is evidence to support the fact folks have the perception of less muscle soreness.
+However, the research doesn’t provide a whole lot of evidence that muscle recovery actually improves from cold water after intense workouts.

 In a randomized control trial published by the European Journal of Applied Physiology4, researchers found limited evidence that cold water immersion therapy works for reducing muscle soreness after intense training.
 However, they did find that there were beneficial effects on the perceptions of pain, soreness, and recovery in test subjects.